track-asia/trackasia-navigation-android/README.md

 ### <a name="sample-code">Sample code

-We've added one [navigation example](https://github.com/track-asia/trackasia-navigation-android/tree/main/app/src/main/java/com/mapbox/services/android/navigation/testapp/) to this repo's test app.
+We've added some [examples](https://github.com/track-asia/trackasia-navigation-android/tree/main/app/src/main/java/org/track-asia/navigation/android/example) to this repo's test app.
 We are planning to add more to help you get started with the SDK and to inspire you.

 In order to see the map or calculate a route you need your own Maptile and Direction services.